Archives and Records Administration

 - International applicants must have a TOEFL score of 600 (paper version) or 250 (computer version) or 100 (Internet-based)

-The School of Library and Information Science at San José State University does not require a GMAT or GRE test, letters of recommendation, a statement of purpose, or a resume.
+The School of Information at San Jose State University does not require a GMAT or GRE test, letters of recommendation, a statement of purpose, or a resume.

 For more information, please visit the MARA website.